willastro/ENIIGMA-fitting-tool/doc/Examples.rst

     :alt: alternate text
     :figclass: align-center

-    Pie charts of the recurrence plots.
+    Figure 7: Pie charts of the recurrence plots.

 The values are given in percentage and means how many time a specific data was repeated in order to contribute to the selected confidence interval.